civo/terraform-provider-civo/README.md

 Documenting the Provider
 ---------------------------

 As of 10th September 2021, we decided to use [tfplugindocs](https://github.com/hashicorp/terraform-plugin-docs) to auto-generate [docs](docs) from the provider code and [examples](examples).

 For reference, you can see an example of the templates and output in [paultyng/terraform-provider-unifi](https://github.com/paultyng/terraform-provider-unifi) and browse the generated docs in the [Terraform Registry](https://registry.terraform.io/providers/paultyng/unifi/latest/docs).

+Another example would be [https://github.com/fastly/terraform-provider-fastly](https://github.com/fastly/terraform-provider-fastly) - which rendered in the [Terraform Registry](https://registry.terraform.io/providers/fastly/fastly/latest/docs).

+**Caveat**

+While the `tfplugindocs` is still in active development by the Hashicorp and works fine for most cases, except when it comes to generating attribute descriptions located in nested schemas.
+We think this isn't too critical since the attribute keys are self explanatory.
+However, we will still watch the [issue](https://github.com/hashicorp/terraform-plugin-docs/issues/28) and update the [docs](docs) once it's fixed.